 The owner is seeking approval from the Township of Leeds and the Thousand islands to establish a tree care service (contractor's shop or yard) on a 22 hectares parcel of land located between County Road 2 and MacDonald-Cartier Highway 401.
 The proposed rural industrial use is permitted in this location subject to review for compatibility with existing adjacent sensitive land uses and designed to be sympathetic to existing natural heritage resources systems.
+The proposed use is necessary to promote and maintain a healthy, diversified rural economy.
 The owner has completed the necessary studies and reports to demonstrate that the subject lands can safely accommodate the use and that the use will operate without adversely impacting surrounding land uses (rural residential).
 As the proposal complies with the intent of the Official Plan and Zoning By-law Number 07-079 as amended it is recommended that the applications for Zoning By-Law Amendment and Site Plan Control proceed with staff's support.